 Source: Bloomberg.
-Data as of February 2022 and preliminary data for March in the Eurozone The current levels of inflation are the highest of the past four decades continue to rise in the coming months but are confident that long-term inflation expectations will not deviate significantly from the 2% target (Fed, ECB and BoE target).
+Data as of February 2022 and preliminary data for March in the Eurozone data to continue to rise in the coming months but are confident that long-term inflation expectations will not deviate significantly from the 2% target of the Federal Reserve, the European Central Bank and the Bank of England.